odow/dairy-analytics/data/processed/README.md

 The files within this directory contain forecasts made my third-parties of the Fonterra farmgate milk price.

- - `agrihq.csv`: forecasts made by the seasonal version of the AgriHQ farmgate milk price calculator. https://agrihq.co.nz/toolbox/farmgate-milk-price-calculator Some historical data obtained by personal correspondence with Susan Kilsby.
+ - `agrihq.json`: forecasts made by the seasonal version of the AgriHQ farmgate milk price calculator. https://agrihq.co.nz/toolbox/farmgate-milk-price-calculator Some historical data obtained by personal correspondence with Susan Kilsby.
  - `asb.csv`: forecasts made by ASB and published in the Rural Economic Note